MCP Integration

 - Click Create and copy the token immediately - it won't be shown again

 Keep your PAT secure.
-Anyone with this token can access your templates across all workspaces.
+Anyone with this token can access your templates across all environments.

 Step 2: Configure Your AI Tool